 In addition, our equity award grant policy sets forth the manner in which our equity awards will be priced.
 The dollar value of restricted stock and restricted stock units will be determined by multiplying the number of shares of our common stock underlying the award by the closing market price on the NASDAQ Global Market of a share of our common stock on the effective date of grant.
-The exercise price of all stock options will be at least equal to the closing market price on the NASDAQ Global Market of our common shares on the effective date of grant.
+The exercise price of all stock options will be at least equal to the closing market price on the NASDAQ Global Market of grant.